 Great Bowden has the services to support its continued designation as a Selected Rural Village.
 With 4 out of the 6 key services it has the level of services to become a Rural Centre.
-However, given its close proximity to Market Harborough it does not operate as a traditional rural centre but more as a distinct neighbourhood of Market Harborough.
-Supporting existing village services can be done through Selected Rural Village status and the need for further services and employment is met through Market Harborough's close proximity.
-However, Great Bowden has the capacity to accommodate substantial growth providing development is sympathetic to the village's heritage assets, the need to maintain separation from Market Harborough, the specific housing needs of the village and potential traffic impacts.
+However, given its close relationship to Market Harborough, it does not perform a rural centre role as defined.
+Therefore it is considered that Great Bowden should remain identified as a Selected Rural Village.
+Great Bowden has the capacity to accommodate limited growth providing development is sympathetic to the village's heritage assets, the need to maintain separation from Market Harborough, the specific housing needs of the village, potential traffic impacts and infrastructure needs.